 Figure 1 depicts the basic needs to survive at the bottom of the triangle.
 Esteem needs and self-actualization are at the top of the hierarchy.
 Although the original diagram has been updated; the researcher chose to include the diagram from the 1970’s since it includes the cognitive need of knowledge, a main motivator for criminal behavior.

-Using this hierarchy, one can see that at the base of the pyramid is the most primal of needs; the need for food and drink.
-The basic life needs often cost some amount of money, which may be gained by social engineering.
-Each of the goals and motivators could be placed into the hierarchy of needs; some needs may hold different positions for the social engineer.
+Using this hierarchy, you can see that the base of the pyramid is the most primal of needs.
+The need for food and drink.
+Indeed, the basic life needs often cost some amount of money, which may be gained by social engineering.
+In fact, each of the goals and motivators could be placed into the hierarchy of needs.
+Although some needs may hold different positions for the social engineer.
 Self-actualization; or ego, esteem, status and cause, can be found at the top, or close to the top of the pyramid.
 A key motivator often times can be the need for recognition.

 Social Engineering as a Protection

-The goals of a malicious social engineer can be compared to the goals of any criminal activity; knowledge, power, money, control, bragging rights, etc. Malicious social engineering with the purpose of data theft, is like any other crime, it contains motive and a goal.
+The goals of a malicious social engineer are comparable to the goals of any criminal activity.
+For instance, knowledge, power, money, control, bragging rights, and etc. Malicious social engineering with the purpose of data theft, is like any other crime, it contains motive and a goal.
 If computer security personnel can brainstorm the reasons a social engineer might want to enter their system, along with a list of possible goals of that engineer, then preventative measures and training can be implemented.